Ceuta: Transport

 The city's Port of Ceuta is connected to the Port of Algeciras across the Strait of Gibraltar by multiple daily sailings of ferries.

-A single road border checkpoint to the south of Ceuta near Fnideq allows for cars and pedestrians to travel between Morocco and Spain.
+A single road border checkpoint, near Fnideq, allows for cars and pedestrians to travel between Morocco and Spain.
 An additional border crossing for pedestrians exists between Benzú and Belyounech on the northern coast.
 The rest of the border is closed and inaccessible.
 There is a bus service throughout the city, and while it does not pass into neighbouring Morocco, it services both frontier crossings.

+The Ceuta Heliport is now used to connect the city to mainland Spain by air.